5 Reasons Why Failure is Actually a Good Thing

 Failure benefit 1: It provides a reality check on where we are at

-Sometimes failing at something, even if you truly desire it, is an indication that something elsewhere isn’t right.
-The study wasn’t so much the issue, but the other problems going on around me.
+Sometimes failing at something, even if you truly desire it, is an indication that something isn’t right elsewhere.

 I learnt priceless lessons from my failed investment in a bar in Sihanoukville, Cambodia